 Friday: Valun (Island of Cres)–Rijeka

 Our last day in the beautiful island world.
 We leave Valun and drop anchor one last time in a bay about half an hour’s voyage away.
-After lunch and what will by then have become the customary break for swimming and sunbathing, we once again set a course for Rijeka, where we arrive at about 5:00 pm.
+After lunch and what will by then have become the customary break for swimming and sunbathing, we set a course for Rijeka.
 There follows dinner on board and an overnight stay in Rijeka.

 * Whenever possible, encounters and overnight stays with groups from other ships will be avoided.